 Recruitment and onboarding

-The most crucial function of the HR Department is to ensure that they are recruiting the right person for the right job.
+The most crucial function of the HR Department is to ensure that they are recruiting the right person for the right job by employing a recruitment tracker excel template.
 The department handles the entire talent acquisition process right from inviting applications, reading resumes, conducting preliminary interviews to selecting the final candidates.
 While at it, software solutions like Lanteria come in handy so that the entire process is automated.

 The onboarding process includes the fresh recruits undergoing the initial training as they start to work on their new jobs.

 Managing your employees is a huge task — people stick around only if they are happy.
 The HR department needs to make the employees feel that all their problems will be heard.

 This not only promotes open communication in the organization but also ensures that all the grievances of employees get resolved.
 Having a cordial and content atmosphere within the firm helps curb resentment.

 One of the key jobs of the HR Department is to ensure that they give their employees the best compensation and benefits package.
 If the employees’ compensation is not competitive enough, there are chances that a firm might end up losing its talent to its competitors.

 Financial incentives always act as a motivating factor, and they can certainly help you retain your best employees for a longer period.

 Once recruits join a firm, the necessary skills to get the job done will have to be imparted.
 Training and development follow a different approach.